jancyril/elasticsearch-php-wrapper/README.md

 $elastic->createIndex();
 ```

-Set your types and the mapping for it.
+Set your type and the mapping.

 ```php
 $elastic->setType('users');